How difficult can it be to say a simple phrase such as “hello” in Russian?

 Slang way to say hi in Russian – Здорово

-Depending on where you place the stress in this word, it has 2 meanings:
+Depending on where you place the stress, it has 2 meanings:

 - ЗдОрово – cool